ga-wdi-boston/git-workflow-teams/README.md

      and then create a pull request (within your GitHub repo) from your feature branch to the `development` branch.

-1. As a group, review the pull request, confirm whether or not it can be merged in automatically, and decide whether or not to approve the pull request.
+1. As a team, review the pull request, confirm whether or not it can be merged in automatically, and decide whether or not to approve the pull request.